 What Are Forsythia Shrubs?

 Forsythia shrubs are yellow shrubs with soft flowers that do not appear as hearty as other shrubs.
 However, these plants can grow very large.
 You can put these plants by the mailbox, in the corners of the lawn, or by your walkway.
 The yellow color changes depending on the soil and age of the plant, and you will see all the shades of yellow progress through these plants as they grow.
 Someone who gives their Forsythia a lot of light will see lighter shades than if that plant were obscured.
+What are the various varieties of shrubs?

 Try Them All